sesame-project/MLTesting/Readme.md

 The developed prototype tool is also compatible with most systems and architectures used by our industrial partners in SESAME.

 ## Install Required Packages
-We recommend to start by creating a virtual environement first then install the required package.
+We recommend to start by creating a virtual environement then install the required packages.

 #### Vitual Environement
 ```